KITTEL Investigations and Appeals

 We deal below with final decisions that need to be appealed to the Tax Tribunal, but there are possibilities to prevent such a final decision being made in the first place.

-It is vital to seek advice before engaging with HMRC in an MTIC situation.
-Mistakes are often made in correspondence and conversations with Officers or found in the documents provided to HMRC.
+It is vital to seek advice before engaging with HMRC in an MTIC/Kittel situation.
+Mistakes are often made in correspondence and conversations with Officers, or are unknowingly present in the documents provided to HMRC.
 These mistakes can be very damaging and are sometimes terminal to a later appeal.

-Refrain from attending meetings or answering continuous questions through correspondence.
-Instead, show full cooperation by presenting HMRC with a full report into your trading together with all relevant commercial and due diligence documentation.
+Show full cooperation by presenting HMRC with a full report into your trading, together with all relevant commercial and due diligence documentation.
+Refrain from attending meetings until such time as HMRC have that full report.

-Having been involved in over 100 MTIC appeals at various stages, we are fully aware of every possible allegation that could be raised by Officers in a final decision.
-It is vital to address each point prior to that decision by way of a full report.
+Having been involved in over 150 MTIC appeals at various stages, we are fully aware of every possible allegation that could be raised by Officers in a final decision.
+It is vital to address each point in detail prior to that decision being made.

 MTIC Statutory Review